luci/recipes-py/README.recipes.md

 package if it hasn't already been installed in the same build.

 Args:
-  * package (str) - The full name of the CIPD package.
+  * package - The full name of the CIPD package.
-  * version (str) - The version of the package to download.
+  * version - The version of the package to download.
-  * executable_path (str|None) - The path within the package of the desired
+  * executable_path - The path within the package of the desired executable.
-    executable.
 Defaults to the basename of the package (the final non-variable component of the package name).
 Must use forward-slashes, even on Windows.